-Boxing is effectively a combat between two competitors who attempt to land punches on one another in a fenced off square ring with judges scoring points as blows are landed.
+Boxing is a combat between two competitors in a ring who attempt to land punches on one another, with judges scoring points as blows are landed.

 Participants wear padded gloves and spar in protective head-gear to minimise the possibility of injury.
 But you can also box as a workout without ever hitting anyone (or being hit yourself).

 Most local gyms also offer boxing style workouts as part of their usual class timetable, and many have sessions just for women.

 Boxing is a great full-body workout that can help to improve heart and lung function, increase energy levels and is a social sport, with a great feeling of community.

 How much does it cost?